 You may have passed up this obscure double feature a few times, thinking to yourself, “It looks just great, but there’s so much I want to see.”
 Sound about right?
 If so, we’re in the same boat.
-Like an imbecile, I figured that a deuce of kitty-cat horror would come off as average at best.
+Like an imbecile, I figured that a double feature of kitty-cat horror would come off as average at best.
 Big mistake.
-While The Black Cat is a stylish little curio on its own, the magnificent beatnik-gore pastiche known as The Fat Black Pussycat is a divine secret from the gods, just for you.
+While The Black Cat is a stylish little curio on its own, the magnificent beatnik-gore pastiche known as The Fat Black Pussycat is a divine secret from the gods.

 Although it’s second billed on the disc, Pussycat necessitates first dibs.
 The entire film works a little like this: an incredibly simple plot (mad killer on the loose) gets thrown through the ringer with dozens of off-the-wall tangents and eccentricities, making for a thoroughly entertaining melting pot of beat-era haze.
 Edie Eichorn is dead, “attacked by a sex fiend!”
 Two detectives, Dave and Ed, are hot on the trail, making their first stop at The Fat Black Pussycat Cafe, where poetry-flaunting hipsters all make the scene.
 That’s the basic jumping-off point.
 From there, the detectives chase after leads as murders pile up.
 Dave falls for an anthropologist named Janet Lynd and Ed substitutes his parking laws for some throw-down improv.
 We meet lots of unrelated characters and witness some outrageous kill scenes, complete with Hershey’s Syrup gore.
 Could this be the very first appearance of a killer’s-point-of-view-while-breathing-heavily shot?
 I think so!
 The cigarettes burn, the music never stops, and the beatnik over-acting will have you on the floor.
 Eventually, things tie up in a ludicrous, psycho-sexual babble that’ll put circles under your eyes.

 We’re not through yet.
 The Black Cat is no slouch.
 This take on Poe is just more linear and typical than Pussycat, but certainly above average.
 Picture a mid-period H.G.
 Lewis production, just with more girth and excellent photography.
 Plus, there are fake ‘n’ nasty scenes of kitty-cat mutilation.
-You won’t get that from Lugosi and Karloff.
+You won’t get that from a Lugosi and Karloff movie.

-The Black Cat hovers halfway between slick horror seriousness (excellent cinematography, interesting camera placement) and cheap weirdness (terrible miniatures, mismatching eye-lines, ridiculous acting).
+The Black Cat hovers halfway between slick horror seriousness (excellent cinematography, interesting compositions) and cheap weirdness (mismatched miniatures and eye-lines, over-the-top acting).
 Thankfully, the inconsistencies are what make it work.
 For every gruesome hatchet chop or seemingly real needle injection, there’s a solid dose of generic go-go music and/or bizarre incidental music cues straight out of a Tom and Jerry cartoon.
 Intentional sensationalism or inspired ineptitude?
 Either way, I wasn’t bored.

-If you pass up The Fat Black Pussycat, you’re crazy.
+If you don’t see The Fat Black Pussycat, you’re crazy.
 It’s an amazing slash-sex-ploito head scratcher and totally unique.
 Since The Back Cat certainly holds its own and the disc is packed to the whiskers with catty extras (most of them pertaining to Pussycat), this is one to add to your shelf.
 Immediately.